jlevy/og-equity-compensation/README.md

 ### Dangers evaluating equity compensation

+Some of these items have already been discussed, but

 - ❗ **Details matter**: When it comes to equity compensation, details matter!
   You need to understand the type of stock grant or stock option in detail, and what it means for your taxes, to know the likely value.
-- ❗ **Use professional advice judiciously**: Because details are so important, professional advice from a tax advisor and a lawyer familiar with equity compensation is often a good idea, and you should use that in combination with your own understanding.
+- ❗ **Seek professional advice and understand it**: Because details are so important, [professional advice](#seeking-professional-advice) from a tax advisor and a lawyer familiar with equity compensation is often a good idea.
   Avoid doing everything yourself, but also avoid blindly trusting advisors without having them explain the details to you in a way you understand.
 - ❗ In some cases, high taxes may prevent you from exercising your options, and if you can’t sell the stock, you could effectively be forced to walk away from it if you can’t afford to exercise.
-- ❗ If you do get an offer, you need to understand the value of the equity component.
+- ❗ Once you get an offer, you need to understand the value of the equity component.
   You need quite a bit of information to figure this out, and should just ask.
   If the company trusts you enough to be making an offer, and still doesn’t want to answer these questions about that offer, it’s **a warning sign**.
 (There are many